miman/docker-local-ai/README.md

 Project used to create Docker containers to locally run Ollama and CrewAi.

-A volume will be created where the code can be dynamically changed between each run without amny need to re-deploy the docker container.
+A volume will be created where the code can be dynamically changed between each run without any need to re-deploy the docker container.

-To test that everything works, copy the files under code to this folder before starting the docker container

-This folder can be found here:

-`\\wsl$\docker-desktop-data\data\docker\volumes\local-ai-folder\_data`

 ## Overview